orangemn6/docs/content/school/biology/Anaerobic Respiration.md

 		- There is a byproduct of co2, which needs to be exhaled (ex. bubbles in beer)

-    *   Since these two things are toxic at high concentrations, this process, called fermentation, is done only in emergencies.
-Aerobic respiration is a better option
+    *   Since these two things are toxic at high concentrations, this process, called fermentation, is done only in emergencies. [[Aerobic Respiration]] is a better option

 *   What types of organisms undergo fermentation?